Difference between electrical and electronics (2024)

 3. Flow of charges

 In electrical engineering, we deal with conductors in which the majority of charge carriers are electrons.
-Electrons are responsible for the flow of energy from one part of the circuit to another.
+Electrons are responsible for energy flow from one part of the circuit to another.

 While in electronics we have both holes and electrons that are responsible for the energy flow.
 Holes are created when an electron leaves its spot.